Doug Mientkiewicz: New York Yankees

 On June 2, 2007, Mientkiewicz collided with Mike Lowell of the Boston Red Sox while trying to field a throw from shortstop Derek Jeter.
 He suffered a mild concussion and a fractured scaphoid bone in his right wrist and was placed on the disabled list.
 Mientkiewicz missed three months of the season, and did not return until September 4.
 He made his first start since the injury on September 16, and went two-for-three in the Yankees' 4–3 victory over the Red Sox.
+Mientkiewicz was injured in an on-field incident when a cameraman collided with him before Game 1 of the ALDS.

 For the season, he batted .277 with five home runs and 24 runs batted in.
 He made the post-season for the fourth time in his career, and was hitless in six at-bats.

 Pittsburgh Pirates

 On February 11, 2008, Mientkiewicz signed a minor league contract with an invitation to spring training with the Pittsburgh Pirates.
 In his only season in Pittsburgh, he batted .277 with two home runs and 30 runs batted in, mostly backing up Adam LaRoche at first base.
 He also made 33 appearances at third base and ten in right field.
 He briefly left the team during the season while his wife, Jodi, had heart surgery.